Dozens of security and privacy issues have been found in Zoom. Here is an updated list.

 Since Zoom servers can decrypt Zoom meetings and Chinese authorities can force Chinese server operators to transfer data, this implies that the Chinese government can see your Zoom meetings.

 That must be bad news for the British government, which has held at least one cabinet meeting on Zoom.

-Steal Windows password
+steal Windows password

 share iOS profile

-Until the end of March, Zoom sent iOS user profiles to Facebook as part of the “sign in with Facebook” feature in the iPhone and iPad Zoom apps.
-After Vice News revealed the practice, Zoom said it wasn’t aware of profile sharing and updated the iOS apps to fix it.
+Until the end of March, Zoom sent iOS user profiles to Facebook as part of the “Facebook login” feature in the iPhone and iPad Zoom apps.
+After Vice News revealed the practice, Zoom said it was unaware of profile sharing and updated its iOS apps to fix it.

 Malware-like behavior on Macs

 We learned last summer that Zoom was using hacker-like methods to circumvent normal macOS security measures.
 We thought that problem was then solved, along with the security flaw it caused.

 But a series of tweets on March 30 from security researcher Felix Seele, who noticed that Zoom was installing itself on his Mac without the usual user authorizations, revealed that there was still a problem.